iterativ/openopc2/README.md

 python -m openopc2 servers
 ```

-## Multi plattform installation
+## Multi platform installation

-One of the main benefits of OpenOPC 2 ist the OpenOPC gateway.
+One of the main benefits of OpenOPC 2 is the OpenOPC gateway.
 This enables you to use any modern platform for
-developting your application.
+developing your application.
 Start the OpenOPC service in the Windows environment where the OPC server is running.
 The Service starts a server (Pyro5) that lets you use the OpenOPC2 OpcDaClient on another machine.
 Due to the magic of
-Pyro (Python Remote Objects) the developer experience and usage of the Library remains the same as if you worke int the
+Pyro (Python Remote Objects) the developer experience and usage of the Library remains the same as if you work in the
 local Windows setup.

 <img src="https://github.com/iterativ/openopc2/raw/develop/doc/assets/LinuxSetup.png" alt="LinuxSetup" width="700"/>